 To give this context, it's important to look at the previous event that took place, which is also recorded in Matthew 19: 13 - 15.
 We studied it in Luke's account in Luke 18: 15 - 17.
 This is the occasion when Jesus was travelling around and young children were brought to him for him to bless them and this was the subject of our last episode.
 If you listened to the last episode, you'll know this story but the two are closely connected and when studying the Gospels the connections and the context give the best advantage for us in terms of working out the meanings.
 I'm going to quickly read that little section again, and make a key comment about his conclusion, and then you'll quickly see, when we move to the next story, how these two things are surprisingly closely connected.
 In Luke's version of the little children being brought to Jesus, in Luke 18: 15 - 17, we have the following statement:

 ‘People were also bringing babies to Jesus for him to place his hands on them.
 When the disciples saw this, they rebuked them, but Jesus called the children to him and said, "Let the children come to me and do not hinder them, for the kingdom of God belongs to such as these.
-Truly I tell you, anyone who will not receive the kingdom of God like a little child will never enter it."’Luke 18:15-17, NIV
+Truly I tell you, anyone who will not receive the Kingdom of God like a little child will never enter it."’Luke 18:15-17, NIV

 The story is partly about children and the value that Jesus puts on children, and we discussed that in the last episode.
 I don't want to go back over that theme again.
 It is also about what we can learn from children, in terms of our relationship with God.
 We ended the last episode by pointing out that, as Jesus is talking about children here, so we in one sense are children in our relationship with God, our heavenly Father, if we are born again, and if we've entered into the Kingdom of God.
 We discussed that in the last episode.
 Jesus concludes by saying that we can't receive the Kingdom of God - we can't become born again, we can't enter into salvation - unless we become like children in their attitudes.

 We ended the last episode by mentioning three things that we can learn from children in their approach to adults and how they negotiate life; one is their simplicity, another is their trust, or their faith in adults, and a third point we mentioned was their humility; they don't tend to think that they know everything.
 They know there's a lot to learn from adults.
 Children are usually simple, trusting and humble in their normal relationships with adults, especially little children, the ones that Jesus was discussing, and meeting in this particular episode.
 Jesus is giving an interesting insight into how we get into the Kingdom of God.
 It turns out that our inner attitude is fundamental and important in that process.
 This is not something we've achieved, this is some attitude and approach that we have towards God.
-We need to approach God with simplicity, with humility, and with a trusting attitude, or more formally we would describe that as with faith; the willingness to trust God for our salvation.
+We need to approach God with simplicity, humility and with a trusting attitude, or more formally we would describe that as with faith: the willingness to trust God for our salvation.
 That's where that story ended.

 Matthew has the same story in a slightly more abbreviated form in the middle of Matthew 19, in the verses that immediately come before this story.
 The connection between the two is that the rich young man, who approaches Jesus quite suddenly and dramatically in this story, is asking a very fundamental question about how we enter into eternal life, or to put it in other words, how we enter into the Kingdom of God, how we can be born again, how we can be justified, how we can be forgiven, how we can be in relationship with God.
 He's asking that very key question from a very adult, a very Jewish, and a very religious point of view.
 Jesus has already given a general answer in a different context when dealing with the children, but this man takes a fundamentally different approach, as we're going to see in just a moment.